 The B-system allows the sliding up a semitone (a technique used frequently in rock and blues) in much the same way you do it on the piano (and moreover, you are not limited to slide from only the buttons that correspond to the piano's black keys).

-Another consequence of how the duplicate buttons are positioned, is that striking the same note repeatedly, by alternating between a button and its duplicate, seems easier and more comfortable on the B-system; although one has to remember that this technique cannot be used on the third row of a five-row CBA, simply because the third row has no duplicate row (there are nevertheless other, more commonly used techniques, that can be employed to achieve a similar result).
+Another consequence of how the duplicate buttons are positioned, is that striking the same note repeatedly, by alternating between a button and its duplicate, seems easier and more comfortable on the B-system; although one has to remember that this technique cannot be used on the third row of a five-row CBA, simply because the third row has no duplicate row.
+In general, though, more commonly used techniques, which involve alternating fingers, would typically be used.

 Why free-bass?
 Free-bass gives the accordion a different sound - a sound that is suitable for all kinds of music, but works particularly well with classical, jazz, and pop.
 Free-bass allows you to play sheet music written for piano.
 You can play melodies in your left hand that extend over several octaves.
 Chords can be played in different inversions.

 Is it difficult to play free-bass?
 It need not be more difficult to play than the Stradella; but to get a fuller sound, both your left and right hand need to be very active.
 Being able to read sheet music is desirable, but you can also learn to improvise bass parts from chord symbols if you don't like to read bass clef.

 Long jumps in your left hand can often be avoided (unless you want to mimic a Stradella by playing a stride accompaniment).
-Furthermore, chromatic passages, on a chromatic free-bass, are also very easy.
+Furthermore, chromatic passages, at least on a chromatic free-bass, are also very convenient.